intuiface/intuiface-cdk/libs/cli/README.md

 ```
 directly in your project.
 This command will not minimize the output file in order to be easier for debug.
 Then in the Composer Play Mode, you can use key combination `Ctrl+Shift+I`
 to debug.

+The generated version is taken from your workspace `package.json` when available.

 ## Migration to v2
 For existing project created before the v2 of the `intuiface-cdk`, you can migrate your project.